DaseinPhaos/alter-intro-std-rs/text/fmt-readme.md

     - `#X` precedes with `0x`
     - `#b` precedes with `0b`
     - `#o` precedes with `0o`
 - `0` indicates that integer padding should both be done with `0` as well as be sign-aware.
-Thuse, `format!({:03}, 1)` yields `"001`; `format!({:03}, -1)` yields `-01`.
+Thus, `format!({:03}, 1)` yields `"001`; `format!({:03}, -1)` yields `-01`.

 For non-numeric types, after the width specification, an `.precision` can be used to specify the "maximum width" of the formatted string.
 Longer results would be truncated.
 For integer types, this is ignored.
-For floating-point types, this indicates how many digits after thte decimal points should be printed.
+For floating-point types, this indicates how many digits after the decimal points should be printed.

 To specify the `precision`, one can use:
 - An integer
-- An indiced/named argument, preceding with `$`(just like the width specification)
+- An indexed/named argument, preceding with `$`(just like the width specification)
 - An asterisk(`.*`).
 This will consume two argument slots.
 The first input should be of type `usize`, representing the precision; the second input should be the actual argument to be printed with this precision.

 That's all about syntax.
 Next we are going to cover how to format custom defined types.

 # Formatter

-Before directly diving into the forming traits, however, we should take a look at the `Formatter` struct first, as this is the key component of custom type formattting.
+Before directly diving into the forming traits, however, we should take a look at the `Formatter` struct first, as this is the key component of custom type formatting.

 Every formatting traits defines a `fmt` method which takes a `&mut Formatter` as an argument.
 When a trait is implemented, the implementing type can then be used as the corresponding type during formatting.